Persistent sheaf Laplacians: Preliminaries

-\begin{example} Suppose that $X$ is a finite simplicial complex.
-We attach to every cell of $X$ a fixed vector space $V$ and let every restriction map be the identity map.
+\begin{example} Let $X$ be a finite simplicial complex.
+We attach to every simplex of $X$ a fixed vector space $V$ and let every restriction map be the identity map.
 This sheaf is referred to as the \emph{constant sheaf} $\underline{V}$ on $X$. \end{example}